Participants are invited to submit extended abstracts (1,500 words) for a 10 – 15 minute presentation as part of one of the panels.

 Include ‘paper submission’, the panel number and short version of the title in the subject line of the email.
 For example, ‘Paper submission, Panel 2, ASM in Ghana and fair trade mineral certification’.

-Final deadline for paper submissions is Monday 24th September 2018
+Final deadline for paper submissions is Monday 15th October 2018, but please submit as soon as possible.

 For enquiries and support with paper submissions email: email@example.com